Students who entered UC San Diego as Freshmen:

-These tracks broadly cover the breadth of usage of Data Science in research and industry.
-They will guide students to a particular flavor of Data Science, while making the content of the major more easily understandable by industry managers hiring our graduates.
+These tracks broadly cover the breadth of usage of data science in research and industry.
+The tracks will guide students to a particular subfield of data science, while making the content of the major more easily understandable by industry managers hiring our graduates.

-Students must choose one of the following two-course sequences (eight units):
+Students must choose 1 of the following 2-course sequences (8 units):